brisbanemakerspace/bms-wiki/tools/digifab/adventurer4.md

 5. Watch the printer until the first layer is finished, then you can go work on something else!

 ## During Use
-1. Check on the printer once every 30 minutes at a minimum.
-If you wish to leave a print unattended, please send staff a message via Discord and confirm they are aware of your print before leaving.
+1. Check on the printer once every 30 minutes if you're on site.
+If you wish to leave a print unattended, please post a message in Discord as a courtesy.
 2. Regularly check the object has not come off the build plate and it's still printing correctly.

 ## After Use